 The M.A. in Film Studies prepares students for further study at the doctoral level and/or careers in film criticism, art administration, or archive and preservation work.
 Completion of the M.A. in Film Studies requires fifty hours of coursework, a successful first-year review and either an approved and defended written thesis or passing of a comprehensive exam.
-The School of Film encourages M.A. candidates to become actively involved in their field by making public, scholarly presentations and contributing to professional publications.
+The Film Division encourages M.A. candidates to become actively involved in their field by making public, scholarly presentations and contributing to professional publications.

 M.A.
 COURSE DISTRIBUTION REQUIREMENTS • A minimum of 26 credit hours in core courses and a minimum of 15 credit hours in elective courses must be taken. • The combined minimum credit hours for core courses, elective courses, and thesis hours are 50 hours. • The Director of the M.A. program must approve each student’s planned course registration each term.
 It is the responsibility of the student to schedule a semestral meeting with the Director of the M.A. program to finalize a plan for course registration. • Students are required to take a minimum of five Film Topics electives. • When taken in Spring Semester, Film Festival Practicum and Media Arts Management can be counted as one of the five required Special Topics electives.
 This assumes the student will be fully engaged in the Athens International Film and Video Festival pre-screening process. • A student who is teaching a stand-alone class is eligible to register for Teaching Practicum.
-This does not count as one of the five required Special Topics electives. • A maximum of three courses is allowed from outside the School of Film.
+This does not count as one of the five required Special Topics electives. • A maximum of three courses is allowed from outside the Film Division.

 Film Studies I Film Theory I Film Theory II Film History I Film History II Film Thesis Seminar (two semesters) – thesis track students Film Thesis Seminar (one semester)/Individual Readings (one semester) – exam track students